qx-ventures/qxchain/pallets/README.md

 This directory contains the custom pallets for the QX Chain, implementing the core logic for decentralized AI inference validation.

-## 🎯 QX AI Pallet (`pallet-qx-ai`)
+## 🎯 ML Inference Pallet (`pallet-ml-inference`)

-The QX AI pallet implements **Optimistic Machine Learning (opML)** consensus for decentralized AI inference validation.
-It provides a complete request-based system for AI inference with stake-based security.
+The ML Inference pallet implements **Optimistic Machine Learning (opML)** consensus for decentralized AI inference validation.
+It provides a **permissionless, signature-based** system where identity is proven cryptographically without pre-registration.

 ### 🔑 Key Features

-- **Worker Management**: Registration, staking, and status tracking for AI workers
-- **Validator System**: Stake-based validator registration for inference validation
+- **Signature-Based Identity**: Workers and validators are identified by their transaction signatures - no registration needed!
+- **Permissionless Participation**: Any account can become a worker or validator by simply signing transactions
+- **Automatic Queue Creation**: Worker queues are created automatically when first request is assigned
+- **Activity Tracking**: System tracks worker/validator activity by recording last active block number
-- **Request Queue System**: Workers maintain bounded queues of inference requests
+- **Request Queue System**: Workers maintain bounded queues of inference requests (max 100)
 - **Inference Tracking**: Complete lifecycle tracking from request to validation
 - **Optimistic Consensus**: Assume correctness unless challenged by validators
 - **Slashing Mechanism**: Economic penalties for malicious or incorrect behavior